Developers

 Possible RISC-V Issues

-Open source solutions do reduce some of the license fees, and should open the ecosystem to a larger community, McGregor suggested.
+Open-source solutions can reduce some license fees and should open the ecosystem to a larger community, McGregor suggested.

 “However, designing an SoC requires many different forms of intellectual property, and it’s almost impossible to build a chip today without paying royalties to someone,” he observed.